salute-developers/plasma/packages/plasma-hope/api/plasma-hope.api.md

 import { ImageBaseProps } from '@salutejs/plasma-core';
 import { ImageProps } from '@salutejs/plasma-core';
 import { InputHTMLAttributes } from '@salutejs/plasma-core';
+import { InputHTMLAttributes as InputHTMLAttributes_2 } from 'react';
 import { InterpolationFunction } from 'styled-components';
 import { KeyboardEvent as KeyboardEvent_2 } from 'react';
 import { LineSkeleton } from '@salutejs/plasma-core';